HL7/VhDir/source/pages/_includes/vhdir-restriction-intro.md

 This implementation guide profiles the Consent resource to provide additional details about the nature of restrictions on content passed from the validated healthcare directory to downstream workflow environments.

-Typically, the "restriction" resource will function as a [contained resource](https://www.hl7.org/fhir/references.html#contained).

 The restriction profile consists of the following elements: